brettz9/dialog/README.md

 # Browser support

-Currently works in Firefox and Safari.
-Chrome doesn't allow registration without 'x-' but still doesn't seem to work even if APIs are defined with 'x-'.
+Currently works in at least Firefox 30.0, Safari 5.1.7, IE 11.0.
+Chrome (35.0.1916.114 m) doesn't allow registration without 'x-' but still doesn't seem to work even if APIs are defined with 'x-'.

 # Example